donaldzou/WGDashboard/README.md

 <p align="center">
   <a href="https://github.com/donaldzou/wireguard-dashboard/releases/latest"><img src="https://img.shields.io/github/v/release/donaldzou/wireguard-dashboard"></a>
 </p>
-<p align="center">Monitoring Wireguard is not convinient, need to login into server and type <code>wg show</code>.
+<p align="center">Monitoring WireGuard is not convinient, need to login into server and type <code>wg show</code>.
 That's why this platform is being created, to view all configurations and manage them in a easier way.</p>